kd0gls/Mystifier/Docs/Legacy/README.md

-The PDF in this folder of the vintage Eicocraft EC-700 Assembly Instructions is courtesy of Spoilsport Motors (http://www.spoilsportmotors.com) and was used here with permission.
+The Assembly Instructions PDF in this folder is courtesy of Spoilsport Motors (http://www.spoilsportmotors.com) and was used here with permission.